amroibrahim/DIYDoom/tutorial/README.md

 }
 ```

-if all is going fine and we were able to find and open the file, we need to know the file size so we could allocate memory to copy the file to.
+if all is going fine and we were able to find and open the file, we need to know the file size so we can allocate memory to copy the file to.

 ``` cpp
 m_WADFile.seekg(0, m_WADFile.end);